leewinter/edu-stats/apps/web/README.md

 npm run test:e2e     # requires API + DB running
 ```

 Variables expected by Vite are documented in `.env.example` (copy to `.env` as needed).
-Defaults point at `http://localhost:8080/api` for local API access.
+Defaults point at `http://localhost:8080`, and the client automatically requests `/api/institutions` on that host.

 ### Shared UI imports